 It’s a big year for true wireless earbuds.
-With new chips promising more compact designs and better battery life finally making it into real-world products, you’ll soon have more reasons than ever to cut the cord on your listening life.
+With new chips promising more compact designs and better battery life finally making it into real-world products, there are more reasons than ever to cut the cord on your listening life.

-What’s more, the Galaxy Buds’ impressive collection of features comes at an affordable $129 price tag and the Buds are even bundled with pre-orders of the S10, S10+, or Fold phones.
-The combination of technology and value make the Galaxy Buds the best wireless earbuds you can buy right now.
+Most impressive, the Galaxy Buds’ collection of features comes at an affordable $129 price tag and the Buds were even bundled with pre-orders of the S10, S10+, or Fold phones.
+The combination of technology and value make the Galaxy Buds among the best wireless earbuds you can buy right now.

 Out of the box

-An ergonomic triangular design integrates the comfortable rubber earfins and soft rubber eartips, providing a very solid fit and great seal, easily ranking as the most comfortable true wireless earbuds we’ve ever tested.
-Where Apple’s eartip-free AirPods can be a bit rough on your ears during longer listening sessions, and even Jabra’s Elite Active 65t feel a bit bulky, the Galaxy Buds are nearly unnoticeable once you put them in.
+An ergonomic triangular design integrates the comfortable rubber earfins and soft rubber eartips, providing a very solid fit and great seal, easily ranking among the most comfortable true wireless earbuds we’ve tested.
+Where Apple’s eartip-free AirPods can be a bit rough on your ears during longer listening sessions, the Galaxy Buds are nearly unnoticeable once you put them in.

-First and foremost, Samsung’s new headphones offer a solid six hours of battery life per charge — an hour more than both the top Apple and Jabra models.
+First and foremost, Samsung’s headphones offer a solid six hours of battery life per charge — an hour more than similarly priced Apple and Jabra models.

 The most comfortable true wireless earbuds we’ve ever tested.

 This will be less of an issue for Galaxy phone owners, as the case includes the ability to wirelessly charge from the back of new Galaxy phones (or a standard wireless charging pad), but it does mean you won’t be able to go days at a time without finding a charging pad or outlet.
 That said, plugging in your headphones after 13 hours of playtime isn’t a huge deal for most of us and it’s a small price to pay for all the Buds’ other qualities.